Quercetin (3,3′,4′,5,7-pentahydroxyflavone) is flavanol from the flavonoid group of polyphenols found in many plants.

 A double-blind, placebo-controlled clinical trial was conducted in 2013 in Iran with 26 badminton players.
 One group was given Quercetin 1000 mg per day for eight weeks.
 And the control group given a placebo.

-The aim of the study was to determine how Quercetin supplementation affect performance, muscle damage and body muscle in badminton players.
+The aim of the study was to determine how Quercetin supplementation affects performance, muscle damage and body muscle in badminton players.

 Lactate concentration, body fat percentage and VO2 max did not show any significant difference after 8 weeks in either group.